spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 #### Install RabbitMQ

-We will install the RabbitMQ message broker, using the default configuration from Spring Cloud Data Flow.
+Install the RabbitMQ message broker, using the default configuration from Spring Cloud Data Flow.
 Execute the following command:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/master/src/kubernetes/rabbitmq/rabbitmq-deployment.yaml \
 -f https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/master/src/kubernetes/rabbitmq/rabbitmq-svc.yaml
 ```

-#### Build docker images
+#### Build the Docker images

 For this we will use the [jib maven plugin](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin#build-your-image).
 If you downloaded the [source distribution](#development), the jib plugin is already configured.
 If you built the apps from scratch, add the following under `plugins` in each pom.xml: